Entropic repulsion of Gaussian free field on high-dimensional Sierpinski carpet graphs: Introduction

-In other words, the (averaged) Gaussian field is pushed to a height proportional to $\sqrt{\log L}$ above the hard wall, and the rescaled height converges in probability to a constant function.
+In other words, the local sample mean of the free field is pushed to a height proportional to $\sqrt{\log L}$ above the hard wall, and the rescaled height converges in probability to a constant function.
 Equation (\ref{eq:heightZd}) was proved by Sakagawa \cite{Sakagawa} and Kurt \cite{Kurt} using (\ref{eq:LDZd}) and a series of coarse graining and conditioning arguments.